Two teens killed in Sunday night car-semi collision near downtown Sioux City

 You have free articles remaining.

 Officers say an investigation into the accident is continuing.
-The identity of those involved have not released at this time.
+The identities of those involved have not released at this time.